 The district governing board has adopted cleaning standards for all schools in the district.
 A summary of these standards is available at the district office.
-The Supervisor of Operations works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
+The principal works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.

-Deferred Maintenance Budget
+Deferred Maintenance